Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 ```

 ## Conclusion
-Qovery and AWS together bring to developers the full power of simplicity and flexibility while deploying applications.
+Qovery and AWS bring to developers, the full power of simplicity and flexibility while deploying applications.
 Any developer can now take advantage of AWS in seconds instead of days.

 Accelerate your development and start using Qovery today.
-Let us know what you think about it on [Twitter](https://twitter.com/Qovery_), or by Discord.
+Let us know what you think about it on [Twitter](https://twitter.com/Qovery_), or by [Discord](https://discord.qovery.com).

 **With thanks to [Arnaud J.](https://github.com/arnaudj) for his contribution to this article.**s